patrickSevans123/os232/links.md

 A website that explains shell scripting.
 You can input a sample of code and it will explain what the code does.

 3. [How to write a bash script](https://youtu.be/F-gskSl4pwQ?si=w0nNzj2F2PnedSCL) It explains the most essential things about bash scripting.
-It is only **9 minutes long**.
+It is only **9 minutes long** and easy to understand.

 5. [Bash Scripting Tutorial for Begginers](https://youtu.be/tK9Oc6AEnR4?si=SmasGRBzUf0S9CHy)
 A great video that teaches you deeper knowledge about bash scripting than video number three.
 It tells you how to do conditionals, for loop, functions, awk, and sed in bash scripting.